torisambrook/CS207-Fall2020/README.md

 The original design and code for the weather forecast clock is created by LenkaDesign and is referenced in the sources [1] through [4].
 The touch sensor circuit is adapted from code created by Amel Mathew and can be found at reference [5].

 ## References
- [1] Design, L. (2018, July 21). \emph{Weather Forecast Clock Using Old Alarm and Arduino.} Retrieved December 7, 2020, from https://create.arduino.cc/projecthub/LenkaDesign/weather-forecast-clock-using-old-alarm-and-arduino-c1bb67?ref=similar\&ref\_id=122346\&offset=5
+ [1] Design, L. (2018, July 21). *Weather Forecast Clock Using Old Alarm and Arduino.* Retrieved December 7, 2020, from https://create.arduino.cc/projecthub/LenkaDesign/weather-forecast-clock-using-old-alarm-and-arduino-c1bb67?ref=similar\&ref\_id=122346\&offset=5

- [2] Design, L. (2018, July 3). \emph{LenkaDesign/Weather-Forecast-Arduino-Clock.} Retrieved December 7, 2020, from https://github.com/LenkaDesign/Weather-Forecast-Arduino-Clock
+ [2] Design, L. (2018, July 3). *LenkaDesign/Weather-Forecast-Arduino-Clock.* Retrieved December 7, 2020, from https://github.com/LenkaDesign/Weather-Forecast-Arduino-Clock

-[3] Design, L. (2018, August 05). \emph{Weather Forecast Clock Using Old Alarm and Arduino.} Retrieved December 7, 2020, from https://www.instructables.com/Weather-Forecast-Clock-Using-Old-Alarm-and-Arduino/
+[3] Design, L. (2018, August 05). *Weather Forecast Clock Using Old Alarm and Arduino.* Retrieved December 7, 2020, from https://www.instructables.com/Weather-Forecast-Clock-Using-Old-Alarm-and-Arduino/

-[4] Design, L. (2018, August 05). \emph{How to make Weather station - Arduino, Nokia 5110 LCD and an old clock.} Retrieved December 7, 2020, from https://www.youtube.com/watch?v=-FDuY51MYSw
+[4] Design, L. (2018, August 05). *How to make Weather station - Arduino, Nokia 5110 LCD and an old clock.* Retrieved December 7, 2020, from https://www.youtube.com/watch?v=-FDuY51MYSw

-[5] Mathew, A. (2018, January 27). \emph{Touch Controlled Light Using Arduino.} Retrieved December 7, 2020, from https://create.arduino.cc/projecthub/amalmathewtech/touch-controlled-light-using-arduino-d2f878
+[5] Mathew, A. (2018, January 27). *Touch Controlled Light Using Arduino.* Retrieved December 7, 2020, from https://create.arduino.cc/projecthub/amalmathewtech/touch-controlled-light-using-arduino-d2f878